ShowGamesShowGames

 The Genius: The Strategy Element

-The Genius (2013-2015) featured celebrity contestants in complex psychological games requiring strategy, manipulation, and alliance-building.
+I binged The Genius (2013-2015) after someone on Reddit recommended it, and WOW.
+Celebrity contestants in complex psychological games requiring strategy, manipulation, and alliance-building.
+It's addictive.

-• I Am a Singer (extreme pressure performances)
+• I Am a Singer (extreme pressure performances that destroy people)

-• Produce 101 (public voting creates parasocial investment)
+• Produce 101 (public voting creates parasocial investment in teenage trainees)

-• Physical: 100 (competition at its most primal)
+• Physical: 100 (competition at its most primal and punishing)

-Creator Hwang Dong-hyuk has said Squid Game is partially about how reality TV exploits desperate people.
-The contestants who enter Korean survival shows often genuinely need the prize money—trainees who've invested years, athletes past their prime, ordinary people hoping for a break.
+Creator Hwang Dong-hyuk has said explicitly that Squid Game is partially about how reality TV exploits desperate people.
+The contestants who enter Korean survival shows often genuinely need the prize money—trainees who've invested years of their lives, athletes past their prime, ordinary people hoping for a break that never comes.

-Squid Game literalizes this dynamic: people so desperate they'll risk death for money while wealthy viewers enjoy the spectacle.
+Squid Game just literalizes that dynamic: people so desperate they'll risk death for money while wealthy viewers enjoy the spectacle from their comfortable living rooms.

 Ready to Play?